acidnine/pivpn-web/README.md

 ```bash
 sudo apt-get update && sudo apt-get install apache2 php git
 ```
-3. Edit de file `/etc/apache2/apache2.conf`  and change the default user and group to your user and group.
+3. Edit the file `sudo nano /etc/apache2/apache2.conf` and change the default user and group to your user and group.

 ```bash
 User "your-username"